Professional Training Course in the Third Sector

 Who is it aimed at?

-The Course aims to provide advanced training and multidisciplinary updating, as required by current legislation, and is aimed at all those Professionals, Lawyers and Chartered Accountants, Consultants, Organizations and Operators, both profit and non-profit, who want to develop knowledge and skills in the Third Sector, who want to take care of professional updating and training and who closely assist non-profit organizations, to accompany them in the phase of entry and permanence in the Third Sector.
-Our idea of training in the Third Sector is much more than a training act of mere organization of a series of meetings, a seminar and a course, but for us it is the creation or increase of a network process, and it is training not only aimed at individuals, but also at organizations.
-It is training that is attentive to the context of the local community and physical territory, which opens up and prepares more for the cultures and instances it brings, going beyond the idea of a spot training event, or a mere response to calls for proposals and funding channels.
+The course aims to provide advanced training and multidisciplinary refresher courses, as required by current legislation, and is aimed at all professionals—lawyers, accountants, consultants, and profit and nonprofit organizations and operators—who wish to develop their knowledge and skills in the Third Sector, who are committed to professional development and training, and who closely support nonprofit organizations, guiding them through their entry and continued involvement in the Third Sector.
+Our vision of training in the Third Sector is much more than simply organizing a series of meetings, seminars, and courses.
+We believe it involves creating or enhancing a networking process, and it is training aimed not only at individuals but also at organizations.
+It is a training program that is sensitive to the context of the local community and the physical territory, opening up and better preparing for the cultures and needs it represents, going beyond the idea of a one-off training event or a mere response to calls for proposals and funding channels.

 Course Program

-1. Introduction to the Third Sector: Definition and characteristics of the Third Sector - The reference legislation in Italy - The types of Third Sector organizations.
-2. Civil framework: Statutory adjustments of non-profit organizations and non-profit organizations - RUNTS, The single national register of the Third Sector and registration procedures - Religious entities and ETS branches.
-3. Reporting in ETS: The tax regime of ETS: Direct taxation and tax qualification - Financial and accounting management and the new five per thousand regulation - Flat-rate regimes.
+1. Introduction to the Third Sector: Definition and characteristics of the Third Sector - The relevant legislation in Italy - Types of Third Sector organizations.
+2. Civil law framework: Statutory adjustments for non-profit organizations and non-profit organizations - RUNTS, the single national register of the Third Sector and registration procedures - Religious entities and ETS branches.
+3. Reporting in ETS: The ETS tax regime: Direct taxation and tax classification - Financial and accounting management and the new "five per thousand" regulation - Flat-rate schemes.
 4. Communication and fundraising: Internal and external communication - The use of social media in the Third Sector - Fundraising and fundraising.
-5. Volunteering and civil service: The legislation on volunteering - Management of civil service - Organization of work with volunteers.
-6. Best practices and case studies: Analysis of best practices in the Third Sector - Study of successful cases in the Third Sector - Analysis of the main challenges and critical issues of the sector.
+5. Volunteering and civil service: Volunteering legislation - Management of civil service - Organization of work with volunteers.
+6. Best practices and case studies: Analysis of best practices in the Third Sector - Study of success stories in the Third Sector - Analysis of the main challenges and critical issues in the sector.

 What is the Third Sector?

-The Third Sector is a term used to indicate the set of organizations that have social, cultural or environmental purposes and that are neither for profit nor belong to the public sector, and that are established for the pursuit, without profit, of civic, solidarity and social utility purposes, through the performance of one or more activities of general interest in the form of voluntary action or free provision of money, goods or services, or mutuality or production or exchange of goods or services.
-Some examples of organizations belonging to the Third Sector are social promotion associations, philanthropic entities, social enterprises, including social cooperatives, associative networks, mutual aid societies, recognized and unrecognized associations, Foundations, Social Cooperatives, Voluntary Organizations and other private entities other than companies.
-The Third Sector differs from the profit-driven private sector and the public sector, and is based on a logic of solidarity, cooperation and social commitment.
-Third sector entities exclusively or primarily carry out one or more activities of general interest for the pursuit, without profit, of civic, solidarity and social utility purposes.
-Activities having as their object are considered to be of general interest (art.
-5 Legislative Decree 3 July 2017, n.
-117), if carried out in compliance with the specific rules that govern their exercise:
+The Third Sector is a term used to refer to all organizations with social, cultural, or environmental purposes that are neither for-profit nor part of the public sector.
+These organizations are established to pursue, on a non-profit basis, civic, solidarity, and socially beneficial goals through the performance of one or more activities of general interest in the form of voluntary action or the free provision of money, goods, or services, or through mutual aid or the production or exchange of goods or services.
+Some examples of organizations belonging to the Third Sector are social promotion associations, philanthropic entities, social enterprises, including social cooperatives, associative networks, mutual aid societies, recognized and unrecognized associations, foundations, social cooperatives, volunteer organizations, and other private entities other than corporations.
+The Third Sector differs from the profit-driven private sector and the public sector, and is based on a philosophy of solidarity, cooperation, and social commitment.
+Third sector entities exclusively or primarily engage in one or more activities of general interest for the non-profit pursuit of civic, solidarity, and socially beneficial purposes.
+Activities considered to be of general interest (Article 5 of Legislative Decree No. 117 of July 3, 2017) if carried out in accordance with the specific regulations governing their operation, include:

 a) social interventions and services